vicssb/Data-Modeling-in-Graphs-of-a-Streaming-Service/readme.md

 These images provide a visual representation of the nodes, relationships, and properties in the streaming service data model.

-## Content

-- Introduction to Graph Databases and Neo4j
-- Cypher Query Language Basics
-- Data Modeling and Importing Data
-- Advanced Querying and Analysis
-- Graph Algorithms and Analytics
-- Best Practices and Deployment
-- Practical Projects and Challenges

 ## Prerequisites

 - Basic programming knowledge (e.g., Python, Java, or JavaScript)